Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Introduction

-We propose an efficient method to compute clipped or restricted Voronoi diagrams, where the generation of triangle/tetrahedron-cell intersections is fundamentally distinct from existing methods.
+We propose an efficient method to compute clipped or restricted Voronoi diagrams, where the computation of simplex-cell intersections is fundamentally distinct from existing methods.
 We first set up a point-in-cell test to tell whether a space point is in a target Voronoi cell or not.
-When computing a triangle/tetrahedron-cell intersection, at most one clipping will be launched for each edge of the intersection, where the bisector for the clipping can be found by using a few times of the point-in-cell tests.
+When computing a simplex-cell intersection, at most one clipping will be launched for each edge of the intersection, where the bisector for the clipping can be found by using a few times of the point-in-cell tests.
 Thus, our method only involves valid clippings to the final results, which is a great advantage over the existing methods, including DT-based, \textit{k}NN-based, and corner validation, since a part of their clippings are useless to results but will still be executed.
 This is the key to our method in obtaining higher efficiency than existing methods.
 The main contributions of this paper can be summarized as:

-\begin{itemize} \item A novel solution for generating triangle/tetrahedron-cell intersections is presented.
+\begin{itemize} \item A novel solution for generating simplex-cell intersections is presented.
 For each edge of an intersection, we launch at most one clipping that is guaranteed-valid to the result, where the corresponding bisector can be found quickly by using the point-in-cell tests. \item An efficient method for computing Voronoi cells bounded by a given domain is proposed.
-Extensive comparisons on 2D, surface, and 3D cases demonstrate that our method outperforms existing approaches, regardless of site distribution. \item By modifying the presented solution for triangle/tetrahedron-cell intersection generation, the proposed method can be easily adapted to GPUs for computing clipped or restricted Voronoi diagrams in parallel.
+Extensive comparisons on 2D, surface, and 3D cases demonstrate that our method outperforms existing approaches, regardless of site distribution. \item By modifying the presented solution for simplex-cell intersection computation, the proposed method can be easily adapted to GPUs for computing clipped or restricted Voronoi diagrams in parallel.
 Our parallel algorithm is demonstrated to achieve higher efficiency compared to the state-of-the-art \textit{k}NN-based algorithm. \end{itemize}